 On May 25, 2004, at the age of 95, David passed away in Mesa.
 In an obituary, the Daily News said he was survived by 20 grandchildren and 30 great-grandchildren.
 His remains were returned to Huntingdon for interment in Holy Cross Cemetery, with Rev. Leo Arnone officiating at the funeral.

 Son John Riley Lloyd (1934-2008) was born in 1934.
 In 1955, he was a corporal in the U.S. Army, and appeared with his comrades on the Ed Sullivan Show as guest artists under the name of "The Rifle Airs."
 A story in the Daily News said they presented "their now-famous rifle demonstration and drill, with twirlings, twistings and tossings just about as fast as the eye can follow."
 John also served on the guard of honor at the Tomb of the Unknown Soldier at Arlington National Cemetery.
-John married Margie Belin and had two children -- Elizabeth Neff, Perry Anthony Lloyd and christine Marie Thompson.
+John married Margie Belin and had three children -- Elizabeth Neff, Perry Anthony Lloyd and christine Marie Thompson.
 John wedded a second time to Jean Betchelor and had two more children, Jennifer Mentzer and Jason Lloyd.
 His third bride was Anne Englund.
-Later in life, John resided in Yellow Springs, PA.
+Later in life, John resided in Arcosanti, an artist community in Arizona.
 He passed away at the age of 74, in Lancaster, PA, on Feb.
 6, 2008.

-Daughter Margaret Louise Lloyd married Robert O'Donnell and (?)
-Hennessey and has lived in Norristown.
-Her children are John Shea O'Donnell, Jeffrey Scott O'Donnell, Joel Shawn O'Donnell and Julie Shannon O'Donnell.
+Daughter Margaret Louise Lloyd (1939-living) was born on Jan.
+12, 1939.
+She married Robert O'Donnell and produced four children -- John Shea O'Donnell, Jeffrey Scott O'Donnell, Joel Shawn O'Donnell and Julie Shannon O'Donnell.
+Her second husband was Charles Hennessey.
+She has made her home in Norristown, PA.

-Son David James Lloyd III ( ? - ? ) married Susan Shively.
+Son David James Lloyd III (1944-living) was born on March 12, 1944.
+He married Susan Shively.
 They have made their home in Mesa, AZ.
 They are the parents of Philip Lloyd and Michael Lloyd.

 Son Joseph "Alan" Lloyd (1946-2005) was born on May 15, 1946.
 He never married and made his home in Naples, FL.
 Sadly, Alan died in Pompano Beach at the age of 59 on Nov.
 26, 2005.

-Daughter Sara Catherine Lloyd married John Licata and has two children -- Eric Licata and Kerriann Licata.
+Daughter Sara Catherine Lloyd (1948-living) was born on Feb.
+3, 1948.
+She married John Licata and has one son, Eric Licata.
 She and her second husband, Jeffrey Jones, produced three more offspring, Jeffa Jones, Jarod Jones and Christa Jones.
 Sara has dwelled in Bradenton, FL.

-Daughter Rebecca Ann Lloyd was united in wedlock with Robert Eugene Cole.
+Daughter Rebecca Ann Lloyd (1949-living) was born on April 30, 1949.
+She was united in wedlock with Robert Eugene Cole.
 They have resided in Los Gatos, CA, and their two children are Bryson Cole and Brittany Cole.

 ~ Daughter Catherine Mae "Casey" (Riley) Driscoll ~